-You must obtain the approved individual out-of-state exception form or the service will be subject to the out-of-network cost share requirements.
+You must obtain the approved individual out-of-state exception form, or the service will be subject to the out-of-network cost share requirements.

-- You receive covered services in emergency and certain non-emergency situation as specified by state and federal law (See Surprise Billing in the General Conditions of Your Contract section for more information) - You receive air ambulance services - You receive services from a provider for which there is no PPO network. - You receive services from an out-of-network provider in a geographic area of Michigan deemed a "low-access area" by BCBSM for that particular provider specialty.
+- You receive covered services in emergency and certain non-emergency situations as specified by state and federal law (See Surprise Billing in the General Conditions of Your Contract section for more information). - You receive services for air ambulance - You receive services from a provider for which there is no PPO network. - You receive services from an out-of-network provider in a geographic area of Michigan deemed a "low-access area" by BCBSM for that particular provider specialty.